top of page

 Co-regulation Guide

-Learn what co‑regulation is, why children rely on it during big feelings, and how supportive adults can offer steady presence, shared calm, and emotional safety when a child’s nervous system feels overwhelmed or unbalanced.
+This page explains what co‑regulation is, why it matters, and how adults can offer emotional safety through steady presence, shared calm, and gentle responsiveness.

 FAQ: Co-regulation Guide